UN-L/EndUserLLM/benchmark_preprocess/README.md

+This is the first benchmarking test for the first preprocess.

 This script performs a benchmark of the entire "pre-preprocessing" process, involving three distinct steps:

 - Description generation with a VLM (GPT-Vision).